-If you have built a positive relationship with the school, they may ask you to "fly under the radar."
+If Cru has had a positive long-standing relationship with the school, they may ask you to "fly under the radar."
 If you meet in homes, then spend more time in discipleship events and activities than evangelism, until such time as the principal feels it's ok to show up on campus.

 However, from time to time, a principal will decide that for the sake of their position as guardian of the school, they need you to stop coming to the campus (i.e. you aren't allowed to step onto the campus during the school day, which may also mean after school activities).
-Remember, in most cases you will still be able to attend sporting events open to the public, and can make contact with students then.
+Remember, in most cases you will still be able to attend sporting events open to the public and can make contact with students then.